crim-ca/weaver/docs/source/package.rst

 deteriorates process resolution when chaining processes inside a :ref:`CWL Workflow`).

-If the `WPS` output only specifies a single MIME-type, then the equivalent format (after being resolved to a valid onthology) will be preserved on the `CWL` side since the result is ensured to be the unique one provided.
+If the `WPS` output only specifies a single MIME-type, then the equivalent format (after being resolved to a valid ontology) will be preserved on the `CWL` side since the result is ensured to be the unique one provided.
 For this reason, processes with specific single-format output are be preferred whenever possible.
 This also removes ambiguity in the expected output format, which usually requires a *toggle* input specifying the desired type for processes providing a multi-format output.
 It is instead recommended to produce multiple processes with a fixed output format for